maziac/DeZog/documentation/Usage.md

 b@(HL) == 0
 ~~~
 will be evaluated to true always so that you don't miss such a breakpoint.

+Logpoints (LOGPOINT), watchpoints (WPMEM) and ASSERTIONs are not evaluated during reverse debugging.

 ### Code Coverage